KrzysztofSzlachta/rental/README.md

 - adding, editing and deleting a client, item and reservation
 - correct error returning
 - safemeasures against inserting data duplicates and wrong formats
+- searching for reservations based on (partial) name or surname of a person
+- searching for reservations based on (partial) name or type of item